KitronikLtd/pxt-kitronik-klef-piano/KlefTutorial.md

 ### Step 3
 If you have a @boardname@ connected, click ``|Download|`` to transfer your code and switch on your :KLEF Piano.
 Try pressing each of the keys you programmed.

+#Shoudl we have V2 bloack in here at all?

 ## Trying different Music blocks on V2 only
 ### Trying different Music blocks on V2 only @unplugged